- Achieving Sustainable Site Design through Low Impact Development Practices

 Forest Stewardship Council (FSC)—is a third-party certification program established in 1993 with the goal of promoting responsible forestry and certifying the resulting wood products.
 The standard is managed by the FSC while certification is awarded by third parties such as the Rainforest Alliance and Scientific Certification Systems.
 There are different standards for different forest products (FSC pure, FSC mixed, and FSC recycled) and different regions.
 The FSC chain of custody is a requirement of certification that follows the path of the wood product from forest to consumer.
 The FSC program uses a specific, prescriptive approach and provides assurance of good environmental and social stewardship of forests.

-Scientific Material Content Certification—is a third-party certification of claims for recycled content, biodegradable liquid products, and no-added formaldehyde products.
-Managed by Scientific Certification Systems, it is a long-respected certifier that backs its certifications with vigorous and transparent standards.
+SCS Global Services—is a third-party certification of claims for recycled content, biodegradable liquid products, and no-added formaldehyde products.
+SCS Global Services is a long-respected certifier that backs its certifications with vigorous and transparent standards.
 A number of products with this certification meet indoor air quality, recycled content, and FSC chain-of-custody requirements within green building rating systems such as LEED.

 Multi-Attribute Product Certifications